JoelErmantraut1/dotfiles/README.md

 - Rofi is installed too.
 It is useful for change windows, run some aplicattions and for Rofimoji.
 - The default web browser is Brave Browser.
 - The default file manager is Krusader.
 It is also configured PCmanFM.
-- There are also config files for lots of other apps.
+- There are config files for lots of other apps.

 ## Adittional
 - It is configured a special keyboard layout, a variation of the default latam layout.
-For that purposes are the files "output.xkb" and ".Xmodmap".
+For that are the files "output.xkb" and ".Xmodmap".